ethereum/ethereum-org-website/src/content/decentralization/index.md

 Decentralized systems are everywhere.
 They're in nature, finance, architecture, art, communications, government, and — you guessed it — computer science.

-Decentralization is basically when no individual or group can unilaterally make major decisions, especially not when it hurts the other participants.
-In basic terms: Nobody is in charge, but things still work.
+In a decentralized system no individual or group makes decisions unilaterally.
+In basic terms: nobody is in charge, but things still work.
 Rules without rulers.

 If it sounds familiar, it should.
 Apart from the fact that there are tons of examples, decentralization-centralization is a spectrum.
 Most systems have some aspect of both.